In parentage cases, also called "paternity cases," the court makes orders that say who the child's legal parents are.

 The law will presume a person is a child’s other parent under the following circumstances (unless proved otherwise to a court).
 For example, John will be presumed to be the child’s other parent if:

-The presumptions that apply to married couples also apply to those who entered into a registered domestic partnership after January 2005.
+The presumptions that apply to married couples also apply to same-sex couples and those who entered into a registered domestic partnership after January 2005.

 There are 2 main ways to establish parentage when the child’s parents are not married:

 A voluntary Declaration of Paternity is a California governmental form that, when signed by both parents, establishes them as the legal parents of the child.
 The form must be signed voluntarily.
-No one can force either the father or the mother to sign the form.
-The purpose of the Declaration of Paternity is to officially and legally establish who the father of the child is when the mother and father are not married to each other.
+No one can force either person to sign the form.
+The purpose of the Declaration of Paternity is to officially and legally establish who the parents of the child are when the parents are not married to each other.

-A properly signed Declaration of Paternity has the same effect as a court order establishing paternity for the child, without anyone having to go to court.
+A properly signed Declaration of Paternity has the same effect as a court order establishingparental relationship for the child, without anyone having to go to court.